 NOTE: Once submitted, you will receive an email containing a link that you must click in order to activate your account.
-Once you have successfully validated your email address you may then login.
-You will first need to create a "Payment Method" (Bank Account or Credit Card).
-Once this is completed you can than create a "Give A New Gift" (List of available contributions) account.
+Once you have successfully validated your email address you may then log in.
+You will first need to create a “Payment Method” (Bank Account or Credit Card).
+Once this is completed you can then create a “Give A New Gift” (List of available contributions) account.

 What is Online Giving?